 Now, these laptops check all the Intel imposed ultrabook requirements, so they are still good looking, thin, fairly powerful and able to last for a few hours on each charge.
 However, the lower your budget, the more compromises you’ll need to make with your potential device, and that includes the materials used for the cases, the overall build quality, the screens, the performance and a few other features.

-But hey, no laptop is perfect, and if you’re after a price-conscious ultrabook, you’ll have to learn to accept these shortcomings and choose the machine that best suits your needs and taste.
+But hey, no laptop is perfect, and if you’re after a price-conscious ultrabook, you’ll have to learn to accept these shortcomings and choose the machine that best suits your needs, taste and wallet-size.

 With that in mind, let’s have a look at the best budget ultrabooks you can get these days.
-Keep in mind that I’m mostly including modern notebooks here, powered by Intel’s Haswell platforms or later, with a few older exceptions that are still worth it today.
+Keep in mind that I’m mostly including modern notebooks here, powered by Intel’s Haswell platforms or later, with only a few older exceptions that are still worth considering today.

 Best ultrabooks under $600

-You can get these brand new ultrabooks for less than $600 these days, some even under $500, as long as you shop for them online and hunt down the periodical discounts.
+You can get these brand new ultrabooks for less than $600 right now, some even for under $500, as long as you shop for them online and hunt down the periodical discounts.

 The whole thing is built from plastic, but it’s fairly solid and sturdy.
 Inside you’ll find a Intel Core i3 Haswell processor, 4 GB of RAM and a 500 GB HDD, so not the most powerful hardware platform, but enough for casual everyday tasks.
 Of course, swapping the regular HDD for an SSD will make the whole thing a lot faster, and it’s easy to do that yourself.
 On top of that, there’s a 3 Cell battery on this Vivobook, which unfortunately is only enough for about 4 hours of daily use on this configuration.

 The Asus Vivobook S200LA sells for roughly $499 these days (an you might find it even cheaper online), which is a pretty good price.
-The screen quality and the short battery life do draw it down though, but you’\ll hardly find anything similar for this kind of money, anything packing a Haswell Core platform.
+The screen quality and the short battery life do draw it down though, but you’ll hardly find anything similar for this kind of money.

-The Vivobook X202E series is the S200LA’s predecessor, similar in most ways, with a few exceptions: it is powered by an Intel Ivy Bridge Core i3 processor, the cased is mostly made from metal, it only features a 2 Cell battery and is available in a Light Silver color scheme, while the newer model goes in a few different color schemes.
-But it sells for around $400 or even less, which might be enough to get it on your radar.
-I did review the X202E a while ago, and you can find my detailed review over here, if interested, and the video review below.
+The Vivobook X202E series is the S200LA’s predecessor, similar in most ways, with a few exceptions: it is powered by an Intel Ivy Bridge Core i3 processor, its case is mostly made from metal, it only features a 2 Cell battery and is available in a Light Silver color scheme, while the newer model goes in a few different colors.
+But it sells for around $450 or even less, which might be enough to get it on your radar.
+I did test the X202E a while ago, and you can find my detailed review over here, if interested.